FerreroJeremy/PictiTab/README.md

 ## ToDo

-- [ ] translate the comments and documentation in english
+- [X] quick and dirty translation in English of comments and documentation
 - [ ] internationalize the UI
 - [ ] redesign under responsive design guidelines
 - [ ] redesign under the material design guidelines